mlcommons/mlcube/docs/runners/ssh-runner.md

 # Authentication section is optional, and can be null, empty or non-empty dictionary.
 If value is null or empty
 # string/dict, it is assumed the authentication is not required, or is configured in user environment
 # (e.g. ~/.ssh/config).
 SSH runner will not provide any additional information on a command line for ssh, rsync or scp.
-# If the value is a dictionary, optional fields that SSH runner recognizes are user name on a remote host (user) and
+# If the value is a dictionary, optional fields that SSH runner recognizes are username on a remote host (user) and
 # path to a user private key file (identity_file).
 If all fields are present, the following connection string is used
 # by the SSH runner: `-i $identity_file $user@$host`.
 authentication: